Iran sets end of May deadline to see EU measures to save nuclear deal

-VIENNA (Reuters) - Iran wants European powers to present it with measures by the end of May to compensate it for the United States abandoning the 2015 nuclear deal, a senior official said on Friday, and Tehran would decide within weeks whether to quit the accord.
+VIENNA (Reuters) - Iran wants European powers to present it with measures by the end of May to compensate it for the U.S. decision to abandon the 2015 nuclear deal, a senior official said on Friday, and Tehran would decide within weeks whether to quit the accord.

-The 2015 agreement between Iran and world powers lifted international sanctions on Tehran in return for it agreeing to curbs on its nuclear program.
+The 2015 agreement between Iran and world powers lifted international sanctions on Tehran.
+In return, Iran agreed to curbs on its nuclear program.

-Since President Donald Trump pulled the United States out last month, European powers have been trying to find a way to ensure Iran still receives economic benefits to persuade it to stay in the deal.
-But that has proven difficult, with European firms frightened away by U.S. sanctions.
+Since President Donald Trump pulled the U.S. out last month, European states have been trying to find a way to ensure Iran still gets the economic benefits to persuade it to stay in the deal.
+But that has proven difficult, with European companies frightened away by U.S. sanctions.

-Nations that remain in the agreement meet on Friday for the first time since Trump left the pact, but diplomats see limited scope for salvaging it.
-British, Chinese, French, German and Russian officials will try to flesh out with Iran’s deputy foreign minister a strategy to save the deal by keeping oil and investment flowing.
+Nations that remain in the agreement - Britain, China, France, Germany and Russia — began meetings on Friday for the first time since Trump left the pact, but diplomats see limited scope for salvaging it.
+Their officials will try to flesh out with Iran’s deputy foreign minister a strategy to save the deal by keeping oil and investment flowing.

-“I am personally maybe not optimistic but ...
-I am trying my best to come to a conclusion,” a senior Iranian official told reporters ahead of the talks.
+“To be honest with you, we are not confident,” a senior Iranian official told reporters on Friday before the talks.

-EU leaders have united behind the accord, with Brussels working on measures including banning EU-based firms from complying with reimposed U.S. sanctions and urging governments to make money transfers to Iran’s central bank to avoid fines.
+EU leaders have united behind the accord, with Brussels working on measures, including banning EU-based companies from complying with re-imposed U.S. sanctions and urging governments to make money transfers to Iran’s central bank to avoid fines.

 “We expect the (economic) package to be given to us by the end of May,” the Iranian official said.
 “I’m sorry to say that we haven’t (seen) the Plan B yet.
 The Plan B has just started to be figured out.”